TELOS-syslab/MerlinOSDI26AE/README.md

 - Merlin reduces flash write amplification while preserving hit rate in the CloudPhysics flash-cache experiment.

-The repository includes precomputed results under `data/` so that reviewers can quickly regenerate the figures.
+Precomputed results are bundled under `data/` so reviewers can regenerate the main figures quickly.
 The scripts under `scripts/` and `CacheLib/mybench/` document how the corresponding results were produced.

 ## Hardware and Software Requirements